mwil2921/geotrail_planner/README.md

 6. **Finalise Path**: Save and export the finalised geotrail path for implementation.

 ## Additional Information

+Note: the project will work without change if the project is extracted to C:\Geotrail_Tool\, otherwise modify INPATH variable in python script.

 Created on Tue June 19, 2024